My favourite books of 2019

 In Praise of Shadows, Jun’ichirō Tanizaki

 The flow through so many topics is impressive in how smoothly Tanizaki covers so many seemingly different but completely relevant areas.
-It reminds me of Lost Japan in lamenting some of the past but still seeing how it could be reimagined and appreciated in the present, even if the present of this book is now many years in the past.
+It reminds me of Lost Japan by Alex Kerr in lamenting some of the past but still seeing how it could be reimagined and appreciated in the present, even if the present of this book is now many years in the past.